Finding Chinese Law on the Internet

 The Internet can be a dilemma, a double-edged sword.
 First, it is an efficient means and tool for the storage and delivery of government information, enhancing the efficiency and transparency of its operation.
 However, it also gives the government the opportunity to control and censor, interfering with the citizens' right to information access with harsh measures.
 Therefore, the Chinese government should be discrete on its policy on the issue of information access via the Internet.

-to Law in the Hong Kong SAR.
-2nd edition.
-Sweet &
+Dobinson , Ian, Introduction to Law in the Hong Kong SAR .
+2 nd edition.
+Sweet & Maxwell Asia, 2001 (with Derek Roebuck).

 Categorizing online resources is an almost impossible and futile task.
 For the purpose of simplifying our discussion, the resources have been subjectively grouped into four sections in Part I as legal online services with full text databases, governmental websites, electronic journals, and legal research tools and directorial websites.
 Due to the amount of time and labor spent on local maintenance, the CD-ROM has been losing its appeal in Western countries.
 However, it is and will continue to be a major medium for legal information in China due to its low production costs and easy dissemination.
 CD-ROM products will be introduced here with their web version counterparts, not grouped separately.